Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 By paying attention to these signs, you will slowly be able to distinguish paranoid thinking from neutral and intuitive knowing.

-How to Use Intuition to Make Important Life Decisions
+How to Trust Your Intuition to Make Big Life Decisions

 Intuition is an essential life skill that we must all learn to refine and develop, preferably sooner rather than later.
 Without intuition, we get stranded in labyrinths of rigid, agitated or obsessive thoughts that limit our capacity to see clearly.
 The less clear we can see, the more likely we will make bad decisions.

-When we listen to our intuition, we experience clarity or clear insight that helps us to make the most beneficial choices for our lives.
-Below I will share with you how to use your intuition to make important life decisions.
+When we listen to our intuition, we experience clarity that helps us to make the most beneficial choices for our lives.

 1. Silence your mind